taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - PostgreSQL Configuration: Best Practices for Performance and Security (2020) by Baji Shaik
 - Mastering PostgreSQL 15 (5th, 2023) by Hans-Jürgen Schönig
 - PostgreSQL Query Optimization (2nd, 2024) by Henrietta Dombrovskaya, Database expert, Anna Bailliekova
+- Just Use Postgres: A fast guide for developers (2025) by Denis Magda
 - [A Tour of PostgreSQL Internals](https://www.postgresql.org/files/developer/tour.pdf)
 - [PostgreSQL 14 Internals: A deep dive into the server mechanics](https://postgrespro.com/community/books/internals)
 - The Internals of PostgreSQL by Hironobu Suzuki [online book](https://www.interdb.jp/pg/)